LuxLang/lux/documentation/book/the_lux_programming_language/chapter_11.md

 The difference between `macro:` and `syntax:` is that `syntax:` allows you to parse, in a structured manner, the inputs to your macro, thereby reducing considerably the complexity necessary for making _big_ macros.

 Also, because you're using code-parsers for the hard work, you can write reusable parsers that you can share throughout your macros, if you want to have common syntax.

 You can even compose your parsers, or use parsers from someone else's library.

-	There are already small modules under `library/lux/macro/syntax/` which house some reusable code-parsers and code-generators.
+	There are already some small modules under `library/lux/macro/syntax/` which house some reusable code-parsers and code-generators.

 Additionally, `syntax:` binds the `Lux` value on a variable called `*lux*`, so you can use it during your parsing.